Graduate Certificate in Library Media

 1. Completed Graduate School Application

 2. Academic Transcripts: Applicants must provide official transcripts directly from each university attended.
 Official transcripts must verify all bachelor's degree coursework as well as a confirmation of a bachelor's degree.
 Unofficial transcripts may be uploaded during the application process.
-Official electronic transcripts may be emailed directly from the Institution to edgrad@montana.edu or mailed to the Department of Education Graduate Programs Office, 215 Reid Hall, PO Box 172880, Montana State University, 59717.
-Transcripts from a degree awarded through MSU do not need to be provided.
-NOTE: We require an undergraduate GPA of at least 3.0 (on a 4.0) scale.
+Official electronic transcripts may be emailed directly from the Institution to gradschool@montana.edu or edgrad@montana.edu.
+Official transcripts may also be mailed directly to the MSU Graduate School, 104 Montana Hall, PO Box 172580, Bozeman, MT 59717.
+If you have attended MSU, please indicate and list the dates of attendance.
+Transcripts from courses or a degree awarded through MSU do not need to be provided.
+NOTE: The Graduate School requires an undergraduate and graduate GPA of at least 3.00 (on a 4.00 scale).
 Applicants with post-baccalaureate experience must have a graduate GPA of at least 3.0.
 Transcripts will be evaluated for rigor and academic fit.

 4. Current Resume/Curriculum vitae